The Liver Life Project

 How common is cirrhosis?

-No one knows for sure how many people in the UK have cirrhosis as most people do not know they have it until the condition becomes serious.
-However, there is no doubt that the
+No one knows for sure how many people in the UK have cirrhosis as

-number of people with the condition continues to increase.
-Every year over 4,000 people in the UK die from cirrhosis.
-Around 700 people have to have a liver transplant each year to
+the condition continues to increase.
+Every year over 4,000 people in

 Who is at risk of cirrhosis?

 Cirrhosis can affect anyone – men and women, young and old.
-People most at risk of

 1. Drink too much alcohol